baruch427/wisdom-pool-server-02/docs/CURRENT.md

 - **/Health** returns json indicating the title og the GitHub Push and the time the server started
 - **/pool** the pool POST and GET end points

+Addendum: Testing will first be witha live server to check that Deploy all works and then locally